zhang-hua/cortana-intelligence-interactive-voice-response-bot/Technical Deployment Guide/README.md

 New-AzureRmResourceGroupDeployment -Name IVRBotSolution -ResourceGroupName $rg -TemplateFile .\azuredeploy.json
 ```

+> If you have questions or issues about your automated deployment, please reach out to [Cortana Intelligence Solutions][31].
+If this solution was helpful to you, please consider `starring` or `forking` this repo.

 # Usage
 You will use the [Skype Client][20] to initiate calls to your bot (*Skype for Business is not current supported*).